Perturbation Analysis of Randomized SVD and its Applications to Statistics: Introduction

-\begin{remark}[Sketching with $g = 1$] If we set both $a_n = 1$ and $g = 1$ in Algorithm~\ref{RSRS} then we get the ``sketched SVD'' algorithm described in \cite{lopes2020error,mahoney2011randomized}.
+\begin{remark} If we set $g = 1$ in Algorithm~\ref{RSRS} then we get the ``sketched SVD'' algorithm described in \cite{lopes2020error,mahoney2011randomized}.
 Sketched SVD is very useful when $\hat{\M M}$ is too large to store in fast memory as the procedure only requires one pass through the data.
-However, as we will show in Section \ref{sec:rgi}, setting $g = 1$ leads to poor estimates of $\M U$ using \textit{rs}-RSVD unless $\sk \gg k^*$; indeed the theoretical analysis in this paper can be extended to show that if $g = 1$ then $\sk = \Omega(n)$ is possibly necessary to guarantee accurate estimation of $\M U$ using \textit{rs}-RSVD; the choice $\sk = \Omega(n)$ has recently been considered by \cite{yang2021reduce},which helps to establish precise asymptotically exact results in the context of sketching PCA.
-In practice, it is usually preferable to choose $\sk$ as small as possible, thus we will not present theoretical results for the $g = 1, \sk = \Omega(n)$ regime as it detracts from the main message of current paper. \end{remark}
+However, as we will show in Section~\ref{sec:thm} and Section~\ref{sec:rgi}, setting $g = 1$ can lead to poor estimates of $\M U$ unless $\sk = \Omega(n) \gg k$.
+The choice $\sk = \Omega(n)$ has recently been considered in the context of sketching PCA \citep{yang2021reduce}.
+However, in practice it is preferable to choose $\sk$ as small as possible, because the Step~3 in Algorithm~\ref{RSRS} requires $O(m \sk^2)$ flops. \end{remark}